How to Cancel a Purchase Contract

 Call a Real Estate Lawyer

 If there are no workable solutions, call a real estate lawyer for termination assistance, but first, tell the broker of your intentions to do so.
 Sometimes that’s enough to get a release.
-Bear in mind that many listing agreements are bilateral agreements: a promise for a promise.
+Bear in mind that a promise for a promise.
 This means a good lawyer might be able to find a way to argue that the broker did not hold to the promise and get you released.

 Canceling a Buyer’s Agency Agreement